hyperledger/fabric/docs/source/whatis.md

 In a permissionless blockchain, virtually anyone can participate, and every participant is anonymous.
 In such a context, there can be no trust other than that the state of the blockchain, prior to a certain depth, is immutable.
-In order to mitigate this absence of trust, permissonless blockchains typically employ a "mined" native cryptocurrency or transaction fees to provide economic incentive to offset the extraordinary costs of participating in a form of byzantine fault tolerant consensus based on "proof of work" (PoW).
+In order to mitigate this absence of trust, permissionless blockchains typically employ a "mined" native cryptocurrency or transaction fees to provide economic incentive to offset the extraordinary costs of participating in a form of byzantine fault tolerant consensus based on "proof of work" (PoW).